lost-kwt/PUBG-Mobile-Bypass-Antiban-BRAVE-Bypass/README.md

-# Brave Bypass PUBG MOBILE - Open Source
+# Brave Bypass PUBG MOBILE

 Brave Bypass is a bypass tool for matchmaking with phone players in PUBG Mobile.
 This bypass bypasses the game's security measures, allowing players to play the game by matching with a phone.